Bookshop

 Paolo Cherchi Usai

 Over thirty years have passed since its first Italian-language publication, and Paolo Cherchi Usai’s Study Guide for Silent Film has long become an international classic in film studies, an invaluable introductory overview of the early days of film heritage preservation and restoration.
-Drawing on his decades-long research in film libraries and festivals across the world, Cherchi Usai presents the most recent results of his studies, along with rediscoveries and musings on a subject that has now become an essential element of teaching programmes devoted to the history and enhancement of film heritage.

 € 47,00